YoungFrog/test-isib-horaires-code/README.md

 - Grab a copy of the current schedule by downloading the `ical/` directory from [github][5].
 A zip file is available via [downgit][4] ; simply unzip it here in the repository.

-- Create or modify `src/config/calendar.json` to point to the new calendars (cf. the README in the config folder)
+- Create or modify `src/config/calendar.json` to point to the new calendars (cf. the [README in the config folder](./config/README.md))

-- Compile the source code

 - `yarn serve` launches a local webserver, using the local schedule.